rossta/rossta.github.com/source/blog/2020-04-11-how-to-use-webpacker-yml.html.md

 The `webpacker.yml` config file does not work with ERB as is typical with other Rails YAML config files, since the file must also be read in JavaScript.
 This may come as a surprise as indicated by recent issues, e.g. [#1615](https://github.com/rails/webpacker/issues/1615), [#956](https://github.com/rails/webpacker/issues/956).

-One possible workaround is to kjluse one of the supported [ENV var overrides](#env-var-overrides).
+One possible workaround is to use one of the supported [ENV var overrides](#env-var-overrides).
 It may also be an option to manipulate the JavaScript config in one of the `config/webpack` JavaScript files—look for a future post on the subject.

 ### Reference guide